 Frosting

-- Start by creaming together your butter and cream cheese.
-Add the powdered sugar, coconut milk, vanilla and coconut extract.
+- Start by creaming together 1/2 cup butter and 3 ounces cream cheese.
+Add 2 1/2 cups powdered sugar, 1 Tablespoon coconut milk, 1/2 teaspoon vanilla and 1/2 teaspoon coconut extract.
 Whip until your desired consistency has formed.

 - Pipe the frosting onto the cooled cupcakes.
 Sprinkle coconut on top if desired.